Archos Gmini: Gmini 500

 The player supports all the standard formats, and also contains a photo viewer - images and videos can be viewed on the 4" colour screen within the unit.
 The Gmini 500 is fully USB 2.0 compliant.

 This device was released Tuesday 20 December 2005, and weighs 320 g.

 Homebrew

 A firmware exploit discovered by user GliGli provided the possibility for product enhancement by the community of Gmini 400 enthusiasts.
-The Gmini 400 has become a haven for emulator gaming, with an emulator for Sega Master System/Sega Game Gear, Nintendo Game Boy/Game Boy Color, Nintendo Entertainment System.
+The Gmini 400 has become a haven for emulator gaming, with emulators for the Master System, Game Gear, Game Boy, Game Boy Color, and Nintendo Entertainment System.
 There is also a Sega Genesis emulator for the Gmini 402 named "pico", possibly a port of PicoDrive which has also been ported to other portable devices.

 Since then GliGli has ported the applications to the Gmini 402 and 402 Camcorder.
 They, along with other homebrew applications including Doom, have now been embedded into the fan made operating system named "MediOS" for the Gmini's and other Archos players.